 Bikes are prone to wear and tear on long tours, and you should always carry some essential spares with you.
-Clutch/accelerator cables, headlight bulbs etc. are spares that always come handy.
-You should also take classes from a capable mechanic on making basic repairs and fixes by yourself.
+Clutch/accelerator cables, headlight bulbs, etc. are spares that always come in handy.
+You should also take classes from a capable mechanic in making basic repairs and fixes by yourself.
 Don’t forget to always carry a puncture repair kit with you.

 Always carry some spare cash

 In case of emergencies, cash is required to fix things up.
 No matter how many cards you’re carrying, put aside some cash for emergency situations, and you’d be surprised how helpful that stash can be.